 Interested in a Canvas training for your department?
 We would be happy to work with your department to either facilitate one of our workshops or develop a custom training tailored to your department’s needs.

 Interested in a consultation with a Learning Technology Consultant?
 Our team is available for one-on-one consultations with faculty members, instructors, TAs, and staff either in-person or via Zoom web conferencing.
 You can also call or email us with your technology questions.
-We can assist you with a wide array of topics relating to CU Boulder supported technologies, including Canvas and D2L course design, exploring new tools and functionalities, maximizing student experience, and effective teaching with technology practices.
+We can assist you with a wide array of topics relating to CU Boulder supported technologies, including Canvas course design, exploring new tools and functionalities, maximizing student experience, and effective teaching with technology practices.

 If you are interested in exploring a teaching technology that is not listed above, please contact us.
 We can help you find campus-supported alternatives, or we might be able to work with you to pilot this new technology.